Kirk-Zhen/Motif-Finding/README.md

 All results will be generated in `graphs` folder.
 ### Deterministic version of Gibbs

-As is stated in `Conclusion.pdf`, we also implemented a modified, and more deterministic, and more time-efficient version of Gibbs Sampling.
-But the performance of this algorithm is not ideal as our expected.
-So we didin't put it into the report.
+We also implemented a modified, and more deterministic, and more time-efficient version of Gibbs Sampling.
+But the performance of this algorithm is not ideal as expected.

-If you want to try this algorithm you can edit the parameter `--method gibbs` as `--method mod_gibbs`.
+If you want to run experiments on this algorithm, you can edit the parameter `--method gibbs` as `--method mod_gibbs`.
 The results for such algorithm will be also generated in `graphs` folder.